How to set up DMARC records

 With DMARC, senders can analyze feedback reports to develop authentication protocols, guiding receiving mail servers about the authentic IPs on your domain.
 A DMARC policy instructs ISPs to reject emails from fraudulent IPs attempting to use your domain.

-Why bother if your emails reach the inbox without issue?
-The reason lies in security.
 With 90% of network attacks executed through email infrastructure, email attacks are evolving.
-Phishing attacks can severely compromise your ISP reputation, deliverability rates, and brand reputation.
+Phishing attacks can compromise your

 To comprehend DMARC, familiarize yourself with its older cousins, Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).